 Soon the world at large, though overwhelmingly opposed to Los Quaidos, began to fear that the bigger danger to world security might actually be Megastan.
 It had much more weight to throw around, and its mistakes in judgment had the potential to resonate on every corner of the globe.

-With only two apparent options of whom to support—Henna or Los Quaidos—the moderates of the world who favored neither power found themselves marginalized.
-Thousands of powerless and angry people who strongly opposed Megastan’s policies were driven into the open arms of Los Quaidos.
+With only two apparent options of whom to support—Henna or Los Quaidos—the moderates of the world who favored neither power found themselves marginalized, and thousands of powerless and angry people who strongly opposed Megastan’s policies were driven into the open arms of Los Quaidos.

 Operation Enduring Markets